If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev phpstan analyze <directory-or-module-to-be-scanned>

-syncdb: Synchronizes local database from desired environment.
+syncdb: Synchronizes local database from a remote environment.

-yq: Runs yq commands (YAML processor)
+yq: Runs yq commands (YAML processor).

 It’s available inside DDEV, but we expose it to host because why not :).
 It’s required in syncdb script, but it could prove useful in day to day work.